Niols/plutus-pioneer-program/README.md

 # Plutus Pioneer Program

 *This clone of the official repository updates it to only contain the second iteration.
-It also includes the right version of Plutus Apps to start a working Nix Shell on NixOS as of January 21st, 2022.
-To start the Nix Shell in question, simply start it from the `plutus-ap_*` directory at the root of this repository.*
+It also includes the right version of Plutus to use the playground, as well as the right version of Plutus Apps to start a working `nix-shell` (the instructions in the lecture do not work on NixOS as of January 2022).
+Finally, this repository include two helper scripts, `./start-playground` and `./enter-nix-shell` doing exactly what their names suggest.*

 ## Lectures